LandEcosystems/Sindbad/docs/src/pages/develop/sindbad_types.md

 This file establishes the `purpose` function, which provides descriptive information about types in the SINDBAD framework.
 It defines the base `SindbadTypes` abstract type from which all other SINDBAD types inherit.
 The file includes all other type definition files and provides documentation for the type system.

-## ModelTypes.jl
+## TEMTypes.jl
 **Defines the core model type hierarchy for SINDBAD.**

-This file establishes the `ModelTypes` abstract type and its subtypes, particularly focusing on land ecosystem models.
+This file establishes the `TEMTypes` abstract type and its subtypes, particularly focusing on land ecosystem models.
 It includes:
 - `LandEcosystem`: Abstract type for all land ecosystem models
 - Error handling types: `DoCatchModelErrors` and `DoNotCatchModelErrors`

 The file also implements recursive purpose retrieval for model types.

-## TimeTypes.jl
+## TimeAggregators.jl
 **Defines time-related types for temporal subsetting and aggregation.**

-This file defines `TimeTypes` abstract type and provides a comprehensive set of time-related types for handling different temporal scales and aggregation methods:
+This file defines `TimeAggregators` abstract type and provides a comprehensive set of time-related types for handling different temporal scales and aggregation methods:
 - `TimeAggregator`: Core structure for temporal aggregation
 - Various time scales: `TimeHour`, `TimeDay`, `TimeMonth`, `TimeYear`
 - Specialized time slice views: `TimeAllYears`, `TimeFirstYear`, `TimeRandomYear`